networkabilityllc/graphical_digall/README.md

 This application uses tkinter and bindutils.
 In windows, you will need to install bind utils.
 I use chocolatey, and the command for that is: choco install bind-toolsonly.

-To run the program, clone the repository.
+To run the program, clone the repository: https://github.com/networkabilityllc/graphical_digall

 Windows: start python .\graphical_digall.py

-Linux: python .\graphical_digall.py &
+Linux: python3 .\graphical_digall.py &

 ## License